 The Official UofT GPA Scale

-The University of Toronto uses a standardized 4.0 GPA scale across most of its faculties.
-Below is the complete, official UofT grading scale, showing the relationship between letter grades, grade point values, percentage ranges, and performance descriptions.
+The University of Toronto uses a standardized uoft grade scale across most of its faculties.
+Below is the complete uoft grading scale, showing the relationship between letter grades, grade point values, percentage ranges, and performance descriptions.
+Understanding this uoft gpa scale is crucial for any student planning their academic journey.

 Important Note: This grading scale is based on official UofT policy.
 Always verify specific requirements with your faculty or program advisor.